top of page

 Image 2 - Increase in Price + Increase in OI = Bullish

 If you look at the Nifty chart, along with the price, OI is also increased.
-It shows the strong intent of buyers.
+It shows the firm intent of buyers.

-In this case, if you are holding a long trade, you can continue to hold until you see a corresponding increase in OI.
+In this case, if you hold a long trade, you can continue to hold until you see a corresponding increase in OI.

 Image 3 (Banknifty) - Decrease in Price + Increase in OI = Bearish